Information on Buddhism brought to you using your recycled bits:

 FAQs (Frequently Asked Questions) on Buddhism.

+Links to other Sites on Buddhism.
 Welcome.
 There are many and varied traditions of Buddhism, just as there are many and varied traditions of Christianity, paganism, etc. What is here is offered for your consideration.
 Maybe it applies.
 Maybe not. |

 Being Zen: Bringing Meditation to Life